-After a Cloud Load Balancer (CLB) instance is created, you must configure a listener for it.
-The listener listens to incoming requests to the CLB instance and then routes them to Cloud Virtual Machine (CVM) instances according to the configured load balancing policy.
+After creating a CLB instance, you need to configure a listener to it.
+The listener listens to requests on the instance and routes traffic to real servers based on the load balancing policy.

 Tencent Cloud CLB supports request forwarding over the following protocols:

-- The TCP SSL listener feature is only available to public network CLB but not private network CLB or classic CLB.
+TCP SSL listeners currently support public network CLB instances but not private network or classic CLB instances.

 For more information, please see Configuring a TCP Listener.